luxfi/docs/network/docs/tooling/cli.md

 ### Subnet Import

-The `subnet import` command imports configurations into Lux-CLI.
+The `subnet import` command imports configurations into Lux CLI.

 This command supports importing from a file created on another computer, or importing from Subnets running public networks